Oneness with Jesus produces unity with each other

-I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.Eph.
-4:1 – 3 ESV
+I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.Ephesian 4:1–3 ESV

 The issue of unity is so essential and implicit to Jesus that wherever unity is found, there you will also find Christ in the midst of it.
+Christ is essentially relevant to unity.
 Union with Christ, as evidenced by the traits of such a connection (the Epistle of 1 John delimits these traits), becomes the foundation for all fellowship within the body of Christ and is the litmus test for anyone claiming to be Christ’s follower.

 Oneness with Jesus compels us to connect to each other.

 What compels someone to possess an earnest desire to be a steward charged with maintaining the health and welfare of unity?
 To be the keeper of the light that has been lit by the Holy Spirit?
-Would it not be that very Spirit that lives within us that moves us into a concerted oneness with each other?
+Certainly, it is the very Spirit that lives within us that moves us into a concerted oneness with each other?

-Unity and union are elements comprising intimacy afforded by a common identity while establishing family connection.
-Unity (the state of being one) is the process producing the condition of our union (the state of being united).
-Unity is what God is achieving through oneness within the hearts of His children, while union is the resulting condition being established between His children within His Spirit.
-Unity and union are not merely synonyms but rather are various dimensions of the relational matrix.
-Unity is caused by oneness with Christ compelling the condition of union to exist between His children.
+When we share the family connection of being united in Christ, unity and union demonstrate our identity.
+Unity is what God is achieving through oneness within the hearts of His children, while the union is the resulting condition being established between His children within His Spirit.
+Although similar, unity and union are various dimensions of the relational matrix.
+Unity is caused by oneness with Christ compelling the condition of the union to exist between His children.

 Oneness with Jesus prompts a sharing of our unified faith with each other.